brixt01/flask-sqlite-to-do-list/README.md

 # flask-sqlite-to-do-list
-A to do list using Flask and SQLite
+An interactive to do list using Flask and SQLite

 ## Features